 It is always best to try to resolve property disputes civilly by speaking with your neighbor personally.
 If you and your neighbor have a good relationship, you may be able to work things out.
-However, if having a conversation does not convince your neighbor to move his fence or construct his building elsewhere, you may have to take more serious steps, such as the following:
+However, if having a conversation does not convince your neighbor to move his fence or construct his building elsewhere, you may have to take more serious steps.

 - Gather proof of the property boundaries, such as the description of your property in your deed or the plat that came with your settlement papers.
 You can also find this information online.

-- Contact an attorney for advice on the best way to present the information to your neighbor as well as an understanding of Connecticut laws.
+- Contact a Fairfield County real estate and land use attorney near you for advice on the best way to present the information to your neighbor as well as an understanding of Connecticut laws.

 - Send copies of the deed and plat to your neighbor with your request for a resolution, either moving the structure or compensating you for the land.